-Portland, Oregon hospitals cut some surgeries in COVID surge
+Oregon shatters COVID-19 daily case record after Halloween

 Three out of the five major Portland hospital systems — Legacy Health, Oregon Health & Sciences University and Kaiser Permanente Northwest — are instituting new limits on surgeries to keep hospital beds free, The Oregonian/OregonLive reported Thursday.

-Oregon’s average daily case rate passed 800 for the first time Wednesday.
-Gov. Kate Brown said earlier this week that the state is at a “crossroads” as health officials attempt to control a rapid increase in COVID-10 cases driven mostly by indoor gatherings as the weather gets colder.

-COVID-19 hospitalizations were up 57% over the previous week and 83% over the past four weeks, officials said Tuesday.
+COVID-19 hospitalizations were up 57% over the previous week and 83% over the past four weeks, officials said earlier this week.

-It can take days or weeks after diagnosis for people with COVID to require hospitalization.
-Hospitals are bracing for the likelihood that high numbers of new cases will translate into strain on hospitals later this month and into December.
+It can take days or weeks after diagnosis for people with COVID to require hospitalization and hospitals are bracing for the likelihood that high numbers of new cases will translate into strain on hospitals later this month and into December.

 Currently, out of Oregon’s 726 staffed intensive care unit beds, about 20% are available and about 13% of 4,478 non-ICU adult hospital beds in the state are available, according to state health data updated Wednesday.
 Those percentages are down from Tuesday, when there were about 27% of ICU beds available and 18% of non-ICU beds free statewide.

-Note: This story has been updated to correct new daily confirmed case record to 1,122, instead of 1,112.